PhoebusLyubil/phoebuslyubil.github.com/_posts/2018-03-30-Assimilating -Cassandra.md

 ### code

 Iranian websites normally provide data in excel format.
-I need to annualized monthly data for VLGI and to compute quarterly, bi-annual, 3-quarter and annual growth rate.
+I need to annualize monthly data for VLGI and growth rates need to be computed in quarterly, bi-annual, 3-quarter and annual frequencies.
 Since I am a little lazy I used lead of the computed annualized variables instead of lagging all the other variables :))